lucdelrio/shipnowTest/README.md

-# Repository Created for Lucas Del Rio for a Shipnow Test
+# Repository Created by Lucas Del Rio for a Shipnow test